Congratulations on being admitted to KU Law! Next, you have important steps to take to prepare for your arrival. Let’s

 The Entering Student Program is KU Law’s orientation for first-year students.
 Summer starters begin orientation a few days before their classes start in May.
 Summer and fall starters attend additional orientation activities in August.

 Students new to the University of Kansas must submit immunization records to Watkins Health Services.
 You can submit these records in advance.
 More information and related forms are available from Watkins Health Services.

 When you arrive on campus

 All admitted students receive a KU ID card, which is their official university documentation.
 You can request your card and submit your photo for it ahead of time.
 Visit the KU Card Center website to learn how to request and pick up your first KU ID card.

 All new students, faculty, and staff are required to complete EVERFI, KU’s online sexual assault prevention training.
 Admitted students should check their email for more information about requirements, deadlines, and completing the course.

-Course schedules and section assignments made in July.
+Course schedules and section assignments are made in July.
 We will notify the class when assignments are made and schedules are available in Enroll & Pay.
 Book lists are available shortly after that.
 Textbooks are available through the KU Bookstore and online vendors.

 Want to show your KU Law spirit?
 The Student Bar Association offers merchandise to announce your ties to the law school.
 Visit the SBA Store to browse the selection and place an order.
 Admitted students also receive a special KU Law T-shirt.
 Watch your email to request yours.